AmericasNLP/americasnlp2023/README.md

 # AmericasNLP 2023 Shared Task on Machine Translation into Indigenous Languages

+## Shared Task

+For the 2023 Shared Task, Spanish (or another high-resource language) will be used as the source language, and model outputs should be in the target Indigenous language.

 ## Baseline System

 This year's baseline is the [best performing system from the 2021 AmericasNLP Shared Task](https://helda.helsinki.fi/bitstream/handle/10138/334239/2021.americasnlp_1.29.pdf?sequence=1&isAllowed=y), particularly the *B-0dev* model.
 The repository for this model can be found [here](https://github.com/Helsinki-NLP/americasnlp2021-st).
 Baseline performance for the system is described, per-language, below: